SarveshKT/SarveshKT/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 # Hi there, I'm Sarvesh Tandel! 👋

 ## 🚀 About Me
-I'm a student and a researcher with a passion for exploring the convergence of hardware design, embedded systems, and electrical engineering, inspired by the intricacies of the ocean to innovate and solve complex challenges in technology.
+I'm a student and a researcher with a passion for exploring the convergence of hardware design, embedded systems, and electrical engineering, inspired by the intricacies of the ocean to innovate and solve complex challenges in technology

 ## 📚 Education
 - Master's Degree in Electrical and Computer Engineering, Northeastern University, 2024